 The Sanctuary

-Visit our Harbour Views Pool and meet our resident grey seals.
+Visit our Harbour View pool and meet our resident grey seals.
 Each of our resident grey seals carry their own unique story for living here at the Sanctuary, make sure you attend the Seal talk to find out them all.
-During pup season, our rescued grey seal pups will also live in this Pool as part of their final stage of rehabilitation, where they learn how to fight for their fish and how to interact with adult grey seals to help them when they are released back into the wild!

 UNDERWATER VIEWING AREAS